-Your list should include as much information about each lead or prospect as you have access to, including: first name, last name, email, phone number, and where you found them.
+Your list should include as much information about each lead or prospect as possible, including first name, last name, email, phone number, and where you found them.

-Now that you’ve compiled your list of leads, it’s time to get in touch with them.
+Now that you’ve compiled your list of leads, it’s time to contact them.
 You can use different channels to contact them, including:

 Whether you’re calling, messaging, or meeting in person, plan out what you’re going to say in advance.
 You don’t need a formal script, but you should have loose talking points and a goal for the conversation.

-Focus on getting to know the customer and customer’s needs rather than diving straight into a sales pitch.
-Be friendly, cordial, and as personable as possible to make an excellent first impression.
+Focus on getting to know the customer and the customer’s needs rather than diving straight into a sales pitch.
+Be friendly, cordial, and personable to make an excellent first impression.

-You might assume that any lead who’s willing to give you the time of day is a potential customer worth pursuing.
-Unfortunately, that’s not always the case.
+You might assume that any lead willing to give you the time of day is a potential customer worth pursuing.
+But, that’s not always the case.

 This step is where a solid sales pitch comes in handy.
 Try to highlight your unique selling point.
 What does your team bring to the table that your competitors don’t?

-If a homeowner expresses interest in your services but still seems hesitant, you can use a few different sales tactics to move the conversation forward.
+If a homeowner expresses interest in your services but still seems hesitant, you can use different sales tactics to move the conversation forward.

 One option would be to schedule a free home evaluation, where a team member visits the prospect at home, checks out their current HVAC system, and chats with the homeowner about how your team can address their needs and concerns.

-This conversation not only lets you demonstrate value, but it also allows you to put together a personalized offering that speaks to the homeowner’s specific needs, budget, and timeline.
+This conversation lets you demonstrate value and create a personalized offering that speaks to the homeowner’s needs, budget, and timeline.

 Here are some tips to help you win over a new customer:

-When a customer calls to hire you for one service, do you ever think about how you could provide more value by selling them a package or bundle?
+When a customer calls to hire you for one service, do you ever think about how you could provide more value by selling them a recurring membership, package, or bundle?
 If so, then you have some firsthand experience with cross-selling.

-Upselling is convincing a customer to upsize or upgrade their purchase.
-That is, you sell them a more expensive, higher-end version of the service or product they’re already interested in.
+Upselling is just convincing a customer to upsize or upgrade their purchase.
+You sell them a more expensive, higher-end version of the service or product they’re already interested in.

 Cross-selling is selling a customer additional items related to their original purchase.
 You see this online whenever a website recommends related items or shows you suggestions based on things people frequently buy together.

-However, deciding whether you should try to cross-sell or upsell a particular customer depends on the situation.
+At the end of the day, deciding whether to cross-sell or upsell a particular customer depends on the situation.

 Practice your sales pitch and coach your team members on how to communicate value in terms the customer understands and cares about.

-So, rather than talking about physical results, like a working furnace or better airflow, discuss the value added to your customers’ lives – like keeping their home comfortable and safe all year round.
+So, instead of discussing physical results, like a working furnace or better airflow, talk about the value added to your customers’ lives—like keeping their home comfortable and safe all year round.

-There’s plenty of leads to profit on within the HVAC industry; revenue has been growing steadily at a 1% annualized rate since 2008.
-What’s that mean?
+There are plenty of leads to profit from within the HVAC industry; revenue is set to grow by 9.7% between 2019 and 2025, according to the Air Conditioning Contractors of America.
+And on top of that, revenue has been growing steadily at a 1% annualized rate since 2008.2 What’s that mean?
 There’s plenty of money to be made in this field.